Max Kepler Preview, Player Props: Twins vs. Guardians

 - The pitching staff for the Guardians has a collective 8.1 K/9, the fourth-worst in the league.

-- The Guardians have a 3.86 team ERA that ranks sixth across all league pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.97).

-- The Guardians give up the fourth-fewest home runs in baseball (146 total, 1.1 per game).
+- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (152 total, 1.1 per game).

-- The right-hander last appeared for the Los Angeles Angels on Monday, when he threw 5 2/3 innings against the Philadelphia Phillies, allowing five earned runs while giving up four hits.
+- His last time out came on Wednesday against the Minnesota Twins, when the right-hander threw five innings, surrendering two earned runs while giving up four hits.

+- The 24-year-old has an ERA of 3.03, with 9 strikeouts per nine innings, in 22 games this season.
+Opponents are hitting .237 against him.

 © 2023 Data Skrive.
 All rights reserved.